 This process takes up storage bandwidth which may slow down your PC, and you will most likely want to get rid of it.
 Users complained of multiple CompatTellRunner.exe files showing up in the Task Manager consuming CPU and Disk Usage.

-Though this process isn’t really necessary and can be deleted BUT if you do want Microsoft to diagnose your system by itself and run the compatiability checks, then let it run.
+Though this process isn’t really necessary and can be deleted.
+If you do want Microsoft to diagnose your system by itself and run the compatibility checks, then let it run.
 This can be a privacy concern for some.

 The CompatTelRunner.exe file is located in the System32 folder and is owned by the TrustedInstaller any modifications you try to do to it will be met with an “Access is denied” error, which means that you can’t modify or delete it in any way.
-This is due to the fact that the process is owned by TrustedInstaller, and everything else only has a Read Only permission over it and you can’t modify it.
+This is because the process is owned by TrustedInstaller, and everything else only has Read-Only permission over it and you can’t modify it.